damlakhv/Courier-Tracker/README.md

 ## Overview
-This project tracks couriers' real-time locations, records their entries into the system when they come within 100 meters of stores, and calculates and displays the total distance traveled by each courier.
+This project tracks couriers' real-time locations, records their entries into the system when they come within 100 meters of stores , and calculates and displays the total distance traveled by each courier.

+## Built With
+**Backend:** Java, Spring Boot, MySQL, Maven, Spring Data JPA, RESTful API **Frontend:** React, TypeScript, Ant Design, Google Maps JavaScript API **Testing:** JUnit & Mockito for Backend, Jest for Frontend unit tests

 ## Requirements
 - **Docker** (>= 20.10)